Forensic Scientist

 You'd really have to ask a pathologist or osteopath but I would very much doubt it--even at points where the bone is close to the skin (like the back of the hand) the skin would still provide too much cushioning.
 It would leave a bruise in the shape of the ring but probably not clear enough to be legible.

-Asked by Marcus about 10 years ago
+Asked by Lauren over 10 years ago

-Asked by Jared almost 10 years ago
+Asked by Halie almost 11 years ago